Synecdoche, New York: Plot

-As the years rapidly pass, the continually expanding warehouse is isolated from the deterioration of the city outside.
-Caden buries himself ever deeper into his magnum opus, blurring the line between reality and the world of the play by populating the cast and crew with doppelgängers.
-For instance, Sammy Barnathan is cast in the role of Caden in the play after Sammy reveals that he has been obsessively following Caden for 20 years, while Sammy's lookalike is cast as Sammy.
-Sammy's interest in Hazel sparks a revival of Caden's relationship with her, leading Sammy to commit suicide.
+As the decades pass, the continually expanding warehouse is isolated from the slow decline of the city outside.
+Caden buries himself ever deeper into his magnum opus, further muddying the line between reality and the world of the play by populating both the cast and crew with doppelgängers.
+For instance, he hires a man named Sammy to play the role of Caden himself after Sammy reveals that he has been obsessively following Caden for 20 years.
+(Eventually, a Sammy lookalike is cast as Sammy, etc.) In one scene, Caden is mistaken for Ellen, the housekeeper of his absent first wife Adele's apartment, and he passively takes the role, regularly scrubbing objects in the model of her apartment.
+In other scenes whose fictionality is unclear, Caden meets with the now-adult Olive, who works as an erotic dancer; finally, she demands that he ask forgiveness for abandoning her as she lies on her deathbed as a result of her tattoo becoming infected.
+He also lives through his parents' deaths and begins a short-lived affair with Hazel's doppelgänger.

+Sammy begins to romantically pursue Hazel, which simultaneously sparks a revival of Caden's own relationship with her, but this makes Sammy feel spurned.
+Mirroring an earlier moment where Caden nearly jumped off a building in anguish, Sammy now jumps to his death off one of the many buildings inside the warehouse.
+Caden and Hazel finally enter into a full romantic relationship, but Hazel soon dies of smoke inhalation in her constantly burning house.

-As he pushes against the limits of his personal and professional relationships, Caden lets an actress take over his role as director and takes on her previous role as Ellen, Adele's custodian.
-He lives out his days in the model of Adele's apartment under the replacement director's instruction while some unexplained calamity occurs in the warehouse leaving ruins and bodies in its wake.
-Finally, he prepares for death as he rests his head on the shoulder of an actress who had previously played Ellen's mother, seemingly the only person in the warehouse still alive.
-As the scene fades to gray, Caden begins to say that now he has an idea of how to do the play, when the director's voice in his ear cuts him off with his final cue: "Die."
+As Caden becomes ever older and feebler, he continues to push against the limits of his relationships in his work and private lives.
+One day, the actress he hires to play the housekeeper Ellen offers to take over his role as director so that he can fully commit to the role of Ellen, which relieves him of his many professional duties and stresses.
+She soon presents him with an earpiece she instructed him to leave in permanently.
+Through the earpiece, she directs his every move as he lives out his days cleaning Adele's apartment.
+The world outside the warehouse deteriorates into chaos until some unexplained calamity leaves the warehouse in ruins, with the corpses of his cast and crew strewn around the massive set.
+Finally, Caden prepares to die as he rests his head on the shoulder of an actress who had previously played Ellen's mother, seemingly the only other person in the warehouse still alive.
+As the scene fades to gray, Caden realizes that he has a new idea for how to perform the play, but the director's voice in his ear cuts him off with his final cue: "Die".

 Cast

 Production

-Sony Pictures Classics approached Kaufman and Spike Jonze about making a horror film.
-The two began working on a film dealing with things they found frightening in real life rather than typical horror-film tropes.
-This project evolved into Synecdoche.
-Jonze was slated to direct but chose to direct Where the Wild Things Are instead.